 If you feel any type of soreness, stiffness, dizziness, disorientation, or pain, go to the emergency room right away.
 Never assume these sensations are “normal” after a crash, as they are usually indications that you suffered an injury.
 You want to have your injuries fully diagnosed as soon as possible after the crash.
 Not only does this help ensure you receive immediate treatment, but it also creates a record of your crash-related injuries and losses.

 Because you will need to file a claim with your no-fault insurance, you may think there is no need to speak with an attorney.
 However, all insurance companies can be difficult – even your own.
 Having legal representation throughout the insurance process can help ensure that you receive the full compensation you deserve.
 A lawyer can also identify when it is time to file a lawsuit against a negligent driver to seek compensation above and beyond your insurance policy.

 After a collision, our Fargo car crash attorneys can help guide you to the compensation you deserve for your medical bills, lost income, and other losses.
-Contact one of our experienced personal injury attorneys, Tatum O’Brien, Tim O’Keeffe, or Sara Monson, by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002 for a free case evaluation.
+Contact one of our experienced personal injury attorneys, Tatum O’Brien, Tim O’Keeffe, or Sara Monson, by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002 for a free case evaluation.